aws/aws-auto-scaling-custom-resource/README.md

 IMAGE GOES HERE

 You can use this repository and the deployment steps below as the starting point for your customizations.
-More information about how you can use this configuration is detailed in this blog post [link].

 If you find this information useful, feel free to spread the word about custom resource auto scaling.
 Also, we welcome all feedback, pull requests, and other contributions!